Japanese aircraft carrier Akagi: Midway

 Concerned by the US carrier strikes in the Marshall Islands, Lae-Salamaua, and the Doolittle raids, Yamamoto determined to force the US Navy into a showdown to eliminate the American carrier threat.
 He decided to invade and occupy Midway Island, which he was sure would draw out the American carrier forces to battle.
 The Japanese codenamed the Midway invasion Operation MI.

 On 25 May 1942, Akagi set out with the Combined Fleet's carrier striking force in the company of carriers Kaga, Hiryū, and Sōryū, which constituted the First and Second Carrier Divisions, for the attack on Midway Island.
 Once again, Nagumo flew his flag on Akagi.
-Because of damage and losses suffered during the Battle of the Coral Sea, the Fifth Carrier Division with carriers Shōkaku and Zuikaku was absent from the operation.
+Because of damage and losses suffered during the Battle of the Coral Sea, the Fifth Carrier Division with carriers Shōkaku and Zuikaku were absent from the operation.
 Akagi's aircraft complement consisted of 24 Zeros, 18 D3As, and 18 B5Ns.

 With the fleet positioned 250 nmi northwest of Midway Island at dawn (04:45 local time) on 4 June 1942, Akagi's portion of the 108-plane combined air raid was a strike on the airfield on Eastern Island with 18 dive bombers escorted by nine Zeros.
 The carrier's B5Ns were armed with torpedoes and kept ready in case enemy ships were discovered during the Midway operation.
 The only loss during the raid from Akagi's air group was one Zero shot down by AA fire and three damaged; four dive bombers were damaged, of which one could not be repaired.
 Unbeknownst to the Japanese, the US Navy had discovered the Japanese MI plan by breaking the Japanese cipher and had prepared an ambush using its three available carriers, positioned northeast of Midway.

 One of Akagi's torpedo bombers was launched to augment the search for any American ships that might be in the area.
 The carrier contributed three Zeros to the total of 11 assigned to the initial combat air patrol over the four carriers.
 By 07:00, the carrier had 11 fighters with the CAP which helped to defend the Kido Butai from the first US attackers from Midway Island at 07:10.